WETENSCHAP EN TECHNOLOGIE BL

 MIT Technology Review

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-AI is coming for music, too While large language models that generate text have exploded in the last three years, a different type of AI, based on what...
+What’s next for AI and math The modern world is built on mathematics.
+Math lets us model complex systems such as the way air flows around an aircraft,...
 Read more »

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-How the federal government is tracking changes in the supply of street drugs In 2021, the Maryland Department of Health and the state police were confronting a crisis:...
+Four reasons to be optimistic about AI’s energy usage Two weeks ago, we launched Power Hungry, a new series shining a light on the energy demands and carbon...
 Read more »

 WETENSCHAP EN TECHNOLOGIE ARTIKELEN